Fork-tailed drongo-cuckoo: Description

 Drongo cuckoos are recognisable by their glossy blue to purple or greenish black plumage, their forked tail with slight narrow white bars, their white patch at the base of the feathers and their thin horizontal white stripe in the underwing that is only seen when in flight.
 The species does not show any sexual dimorphism.
 The bill is black with an orange mouth lining, the tarsi and toes are black, blueish grey and at times pinkish.
 Juveniles are distinguishable from adult birds by white spots found across their body (head, wing and breast) and presence of a few brown feather.

 The bird exhibits specific moulting steps (Complex Basic strategy) before reaching its final plumage.
 Juveniles need to go through a performative moult and then a formative moult before reaching their definitive moults.
-Some birds undergo partial moults and have as such as combination of both adult and juvenile plumage, it is not yet clear the reasons nor the causes for this.
+Some birds undergo partial moults and have as such a combination of both adult and juvenile plumage.
+It is not yet clear the reasons nor the causes for this.

 The species' length can go from 24.5cm to 26cm.
 As all perching birds the structure of the foot is zygodactyle, three toes in front and one behind.
 This feature distinguishes it from the ceylon drongo-cuckoo also known as square-tailed drongo-cuckoo (Surniculus lugubris) which appears quite similar to the fork-tailed drongo-cuckoo.
 These two species are often confused for one another which limits the thorough understanding of each species.
 The foot structure is not the only distinctive feature.
 The fork-tailed drongo-cuckoo, as the name indicates, has a more forked tail while the square-tailed drongo-cuckoo is much more squarish.
 The calls of these two species have different frequencies, however this cannot be assessed by ear.

 Fork-tailed drongo-cuckoo and black drongo share similarities in size, plumage and forked tail.
 Like the hawk-cuckoo which mimics hawks, the fork-tailed drongo-cuckoo imitates the black drongo among other birds that it is a brood parasite too.
 However, the fork-tailed drongo-cuckoo has a down-curved bill (typical of cuckoos) and can be differentiated by its flight.
 The cuckoo has a smooth and direct flight while the Black Drongo has more acrobatics or swooping.